School of Journalism

-Students who do not meet the criteria for direct admission and directly admitted students who have not maintained a cumulative UM GPA of record of 3.0 or higher must apply for upper-division status upon completion of 60 credit hours and fulfillment of all other requirements for upper-division status.
-Committees of faculty in each emphasis area will review applications for admission, and admission will be by interest area based on space available in that program.
+Students who do not meet the criteria for direct admission and directly admitted students who have not maintained a cumulative UM GPA of record of 3.0 or higher must appeal for upper-division status upon completion of 60 credit hours and fulfillment of all other requirements for upper-division status.
+A Faculty Appeal Committee in each emphasis area will review applications for admission, and admission will be by interest area based on space available in the respective program.

-GPA alone will not be used to evaluate the applications of pre-Journalism students and directly admitted students with UM GPAs below 3.0.
+GPA alone will not be used to evaluate the application appeals from pre-Journalism students and directly admitted students with UM GPAs below 3.0.
 In addition to GPA, the committees will consider a student’s stated desire to work in the fields of journalism or strategic communication, demonstrated commitment to journalism or strategic communication (as evidenced by work with student or professional media, high school activities or participation in journalism student groups), needs of the profession, etc. For example, it is possible for a student with a 2.87 GPA who has demonstrated strong commitment to the field to be selected over one with a 2.95 GPA who has shown no similar commitment.
-Students applying through this process must submit brief letters of application (not to exceed two pages) stating a case for admission to an interest area.
+Students applying through this process must submit a letter of purpose stating a case for admission to an interest area.
 The letter should not exceed two pages.

 Transfer Student Admissions Standards